Billmate/QvicklyDocumentation/Writerside/topics/Snippets-WorkingInformation.md

 > **Interim solution**
 >
-> This documentation is an interim solution.
+> This section is an interim solution.
 We are working hard to provide you with the information you need to get started with our products.
+>
+> Any information provided here is subject to change.
 > {style="note"}

 </snippet>